 Minecraft is ultimately those 2 things, Survivor mode is much more difficult, as you not only have to mine everything needed, and then craft all the tools and equipment needed, using gold, diamond, stone, wood, red stone, iron etc… All of this While avoiding or trying to kill, zombies, witches, spiders etc..
 Advance players can then focus on interaction with villages, and through the Nether Portal.
 I tend to do this more.

 The creative mode allows access to everything, you also have the ability to fly which helps for big creations.
 There are some fantastic designs out there if you were to Google it, the kids often work together, they make cities and all sorts of stuff.

-The graphics overall are OK, back in its launch it was more apparent in comparison but nowadays people accept the element of this game is not about the graphics.
+The graphics overall are OK, back in its launch it was more apparent in comparison but nowadays people accept the element of this game is not about the graphics, this may change as the look to evolve the game.
 You can get skins for characters, and texture packs for the world.
 These are now bought and do offer something different as it changes what things look like, so more medieval, or futuristic, or prettier or more realistic.